Lab Members

 Rafet Basar, M.D.

-Assistant
+Assistant Professor

 RBasar@mdanderson.org

-I am an Assistant Professor within the department of Stem Cell Transplantation and Cellular Therapy Research at The University of Texas MD Anderson Cancer Center.
+I am an Assistant Professor in Stem Cell Transplantation and Cellular Therapy Research at The University of Texas MD Anderson Cancer Center.
 Throughout my postdoctoral career at MD Anderson Cancer Center, I have focused my endeavors on genetic engineering of immune cells for the purpose of cellular therapy.
 My work includes developing innovative methods to enhance the potency of NK cellular therapy products using state of the art genetic engineering strategies for the treatment of leukemias and lymphomas, engineering cytotoxic T cells to treat post-transplant viral infections and on characterizing B cells for the purpose of viable expansion and suppression and role in tumor milieu.
 My laboratory research includes extensive use of mass cytometry methods, CRISPR-Cas9 gene editing technology, xenogenic NSG mouse models of human cancer and various molecular biology techniques.
 I strive to continue contributing to the field of cellular therapy to improve outcomes of patients who suffer from hematologic malignancies and other cancers.

-Enli Liu, M.D.
+Enli Liu, M.D., M.S.

 Scientific Manager